Peter Dohmen: Education and early career

-Dohmen was born on May 28, 1904, near Cologne, Germany.
+Dohmen was born on May 28, 1904, in Koerrenzig, now Linnich, about 50 km west of Cologne, Germany.
 At an early age, he showed his talent for art.
 As a young student he painted some beautiful, religious oil paintings with traditional religious themes.
 He was eager to learn more from the best art teachers in Europe and applied for scholarships to some of the leading art academies.
 His efforts paid off when he received a scholarship from the German government.
 He then attended some of the most prominent art academies of Europe, including Cologne, Düsseldorf, Aachen, and the Higher Institute of the Royal Art Academy in Antwerp, Belgium.

 He studied under some of the most noteworthy and prominent professors of art at the time, such as Professor Johan Thorn Prikker, Dominikus Boehm and Baron Professor Isidore Obsomer, Director of the Royal Art Academy in Antwerp.

 After completing his studies, Dohmen was briefly an art teacher at the Institute for Christian Art in Dortmund before becoming the manager of a highly regarded art studio in Austria, where he worked in fresco murals, mosaic murals and stained glass windows.
 In 1936, he returned to Germany to establish his own art studio in Cologne.